Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Results

 Experiment A was evaluated in multiple stages.
-Since this experiment was conducted with forward projected data for which the exact geometry was known for both forward and backward projection, we can assume perfect alignment of projected and reconstructed data with our ground truth.
+Since this experiment was conducted with forward projected data for which the exact geometry was known for both forward and backward projection, we can assume perfect alignment of projected and reconstructed data with our reference.

-As the first stage, the general behavior of our method concerning projection domain loss minimization is investigated.
-Figure \ref{fig:A-proj} shows a qualitative example of the projection data network prediction versus the ground-truth data.
-The exemplary difference image as well as the quantitative MSE evaluation in Figure \ref{fig:A-proj_quantitative} show that our method indeed predicts projection data that is highly similar to the ground-truth projection data.
-Slight overestimation in the center and underestimation in the rear regions of the sinogram in Figure \ref{fig:A-proj}(c) could be observed.
-We compared our method's results to performing FBP and gradient-descent ML on the forward projected data (details in Subsection \ref{subsec:reconstruction}).
-Our method performs significantly better than ML and FBP as calculated with a one-sided Mann-Whitney U test, which results in \(p \lll 0.05\) in both cases.
+First, the general behavior of our method concerning projection domain loss minimization is investigated.
+Figure~\ref{fig:A-proj} shows a qualitative example of the projection data network prediction versus the reference data.
+The exemplary difference image in Figure~\ref{fig:A-proj}(c) as well as the quantitative mean-squared-error (MSE) evaluation in Figure~\ref{fig:A-proj_quantitative} show that our method indeed predicts projection data that is highly similar to the reference projection data.
+Slight overestimation can be observed in the center of the sinogram and underestimation in its edge regions.

-Second, the quantitative deviation of the reconstructed images to the ground-truth images was evaluated.
-The results for MSE and SSIM are presented in Figure \ref{fig:A-quantitative}.
-The distributions of MSE and SSIM values across methods appear similarly shaped.
-It could be observed that the images reconstructed by our unsupervised network show lower MSE and higher SSIM values than those obtained with alternative methods.
-Since, to our knowledge, no other unsupervised deep-learning methods exist, no comparisons to other methods from this field were performed.
+Second, the quantitative deviation of the reconstructed images to the reference images was evaluated.
+The results for MSE and structural similarity (SSIM) are presented in Figure~\ref{fig:A-quantitative}.
+It could be observed that the images reconstructed by our unsupervised network show lower MSE and higher SSIM values than those obtained with FBP/ML.
+The supervised method outperforms our approach, while producing noticeable high-deviation outliers in projection and image domain.
+These outliers can be attributed to missing image borders in the network predictions.
+The relative trend of the distributions in Figure~\ref{fig:A-proj_quantitative} and Figure~\ref{fig:A-quantitative} is consistent across domains and metrics.